e1abrador/sub.Monitor/README.md

 python3 monitor.py -df root-domains.txt -h 8
 ````

-After those messages are reported, on the same time the user will recieve the notifications on telegram
+After those messages are reported, on the same time the user will receive the notifications on telegram

 ![image](https://github.com/e1abrador/sub.Monitor/assets/74373745/c67ceb5f-da77-4aed-ab28-73f32421273f)

 How do I manage the notifications?
-I found a pretty easy (and easy to manage) way to see all new discovered domains with discord.
+I found a pretty easy (and easy to manage) way to see all newly discovered domains with Discord.
 I got this (blurred since all of them are private programs):

 ![image](https://github.com/e1abrador/sub.Monitor/assets/74373745/e82a94ea-3310-48ad-a2aa-0f40a6b29637)

-The idea is first create a category regarding the program name:
+The idea is first to create a category regarding the program name:

 \> Yahoo